윌리엄 길버트 · 서강대학교 철학과

 自然 - the way things generate themselves

 Following this work has taken me from Seoul to Rome, Hong Kong, Taipei, and Budapest, and into broader questions about how philosophical traditions don’t just travel, they transform.
-Alongside my dissertation, I serve as an editorial assistant on forthcoming Oxford and Routledge volumes on Korean philosophy, and I have work appearing or under review on Goguryeo tomb murals, mountain spirit worship, Confucian ritual music, and the computer game Fallout.
+Alongside my dissertation, I serve as an editorial assistant on forthcoming Oxford and Routledge volumes on Korean philosophy.

 Areas of specialization